Keir Starmer: Political positions

-Starmer's political positions significantly changed after the 2020 Labour Party leadership election, which he won on a ten-pledge left-leaning platform.
+Starmer's political positions changed significantly after the 2020 Labour Party leadership election, which he won on a ten-pledge, left-leaning platform.
 Most of the pledges, including increasing income tax on the top 5 per cent of earners, abolishing university tuition fees, and support for freedom of movement, were abandoned or substantially changed during Starmer's tenure as Labour and Opposition leader.
-Starmer defended changing positions on these issues by stating that the changing economic circumstances made these pledges unrealistic.
+Starmer defended changing positions on these issues, stating that shifting economic circumstances made these pledges unrealistic.

 Some commentators, judging that Starmer has led his party towards the political centre in order to improve its electability, attempt to liken what he has accomplished in this regard with Tony Blair's development of New Labour.
 Others regard his changes of policy as testament that Starmer holds no clearly defined philosophy.
 A third group think that Starmer does subscribe to a definite ideology and that it is towards the left end of the socialist spectrum, arguing that "Labour under Starmer has advanced a politics of anti-neoliberalism like that of Jeremy Corbyn and John McDonnell", and that Starmer "differs markedly from New Labour" in "aspiring to restructure an economic model perceived to have failed".

 Figures including Starmer's former boss – the barrister Geoffrey Robertson – his former advisor Simon Fletcher, and the journalist and broadcaster Peter Oborne, have described Starmer as exhibiting an authoritarian approach.
 In office, he initiated plans to garner support from authoritarian-leaning voters.

 Despite the lack of consensus as yet about the character and even existence of Starmer's ideology, it has acquired a neologism, Starmerism, and his supporters have been called Starmerites.
 Starmer's advisor Morgan McSweeney is often credited with having significantly influenced Starmer's political positions.

-Keir Starmer and Bridget Phillipson, Secretary of State for Education visit primary school children in Orpington.
+Starmer and Bridget Phillipson, Secretary of State for Education, visit primary school children in Orpington.

 In April 2023 Starmer gave an interview to The Economist on defining Starmerism.
 In this interview, two main strands of Starmerism were identified.
 The first strand focused on a critique of the British state for being too ineffective and over-centralised.
 The answer to this critique was to base governance on five main missions to be followed over two terms of government: these missions would determine all government policy.
 The second strand was the adherence to an economic policy of "modern supply-side economics" based on expanding economic productivity by increasing participation in the labour market, reducing inequality, expanding skills, mitigating the impact of Brexit and simplifying the construction planning process.

-In June 2023 Starmer gave an interview to Time where he was asked to define Starmerism, stating: "Recognizing that our economy needs to be fixed.
-Recognizing that [solving] climate change isn't just an obligation; it's the single biggest opportunity that we've got for our country going forward.
+In June 2023, Starmer gave an interview to Time where he was asked to define Starmerism, stating: "Recognising that our economy needs to be fixed.
+Recognising that [solving] climate change isn't just an obligation; it's the single biggest opportunity that we've got for our country going forward.
 Recognizing that public services need to be reformed, that every child and every place should have the best opportunities and that we need a safe environment, safe streets, et cetera."